holly-cummins/pact-quarkus-sweater-demo/demo-script.md

 ### Provider (farmer)

-1. Restore the Java test from history.
-2. Add the pact provider dependency by running `quarkus extension add quarkus-pact-provider` (or by restoring `farmer/pom.xml` from history).
+3. Add the pact provider dependency by running `quarkus extension add quarkus-pact-provider` (or by restoring `farmer/pom.xml` from history).
+4. Open `WoolResource`
+5. Type shift-cmd-T and create a new test.
+Name it `WoolResourceContractTest`.
+6. Type template-enter to insert the live template.
-3. Run the Java tests, show the failure, explain how it could be fixed by negotiating a contract change or changing the source code.
+7. Run the Java tests, show the failure, explain how it could be fixed by negotiating a contract change or changing the source code.

 ## Sweater colour